 'To Flavius Thennyras, logistes of the Oxyrhynchite nome, from Aurelius Nilus, son of Didymus, of the illustrious and most illustrious city of Oxyrhynchos, an egg-seller by trade.
 I hereby agree, on the august, divine oath by our lord the Emperor and the Cæsars, to offer my eggs in the market-place publicly, for sale and for the supply of the said city, every day without intermission; and I acknowledge that it shall be unlawful for me in the future to sell secretly or in my house.
 If I am detected so doing (I shall be liable to the penalty for breaking the oath)."
-(562)
+(502)

-and always has been, agriculture.
+11. The main occupation of Egypt was, however, and always has been, agriculture.
 A special interest therefore attaches to the papyri which deal with farm work; and one long document, from Hermopolis, gives a general view of the occupations of the labourers on an Egyptian farm for several months of the year.
 (563) It appears from this that in Thoth (August-September)